Kwan Cho-yiu: Political career

 Kwan was increasingly involved in the public affairs.
 In 1948, he was appointed to the Committee on Chinese Law and Custom in Hong Kong.
 He was the director of the Hong Kong Council of Social Service in 1950.
 Other public positions included membership in the Public Service Commission, the Chinese Temples Committee, the General Chinese Charities Fund and many others.

 He was one of the founders of the Hong Kong Housing Society, invited by Bishop Hall, and sat on the Executive Committee of the Society for many years which devoted in providing housing suitable for the low-income residents in Hong Kong in 1948.

-He was also member of the School Committee of the Diocean Boys' School and was briefly the chairman of the Committee after Bishop Hall retired and before the new bishop arrived.
+He was also member of the School Committee of the Diocesan Boys' School and was briefly the chairman of the Committee after Bishop Hall retired and before the new bishop arrived.
 He was also chairman of the School Committee of the Heep Yunn School.
 In 1961, he became the chairman of the preparatory committee of the Chinese University of Hong Kong to oversee the establishment of the university and finalised the agreement with the government on the university location in Ma Liu Shui.
 He became the founding chairman of university council from its establishment in October 1963 until his death in October 1971.
 He had also been member of the council of the University of Hong Kong.

 From 1956 to 1961, he was appointed unofficial member of the Urban Council of Hong Kong, until he retired and was succeeded by Wilson Tze-sum Wang on 7 April 1961.
 In July 1959, he was appointed unofficial member of the Legislative Council of Hong Kong.
 In May 1961, he was appointed unofficial member of the Executive Council of Hong Kong.
 In 1967, 1968 and 1969, he led the Hong Kong delegation to the UN Economic Commission for Asia and the Far East.

 He was also on numerous government's advisory boards.
 For example, at the time illegal gambling activities especially off-course betting was flouring, Kwan was appointed chairman of the Advisory Committee on Gambling Policy in 1964 to examine whether new form of gambling should be legalised.
 The committee concluded the off-course betting should not be legalised for its moral arguments.
 He was also chairman of The Festival of Hong Kong Steering Committee to organise programmes for the Hong Kong Festival and member of the Advisory Committee on Corruption.

 He was also director of the Hang Seng Bank and some other companies.